-Before moving to Ireland and enjoying everything the country has to offer, you’ll need plan your move.
-So, read our guide on removals to Ireland for moving costs, an essential checklist, and tips.
-With a little help, you will be enjoying life in the Emerald Isle before you know it!
+Before moving to Ireland and enjoying everything the country has to offer, you’ll need to plan your move.
+So, please read our guide on removals to Ireland for moving costs, an essential checklist, and moving tips.
+Don’t forget to request your free removal quotes while you’re at it!

-The cost of moving to Ireland can vary between £1,000 and £3,600.
-Depending on the distance, method of transport or other factors such as the volume of your belongings.
-As the UK’s next-door neighbour, removals to Ireland are about as cheap as it gets in terms of international moving costs.
+As the UK’s next-door neighbour, removals from UK to Ireland are about as cheap as it gets in terms of international moving costs.

-The table below shows estimates of the cost of removals from London to Ireland, via road, for various-sized properties.
+Cost of removals from London to Dublin, Ireland via road, for various-sized properties:

 Property Size | Average Cost |